 UMKC group awards seven for 2017

-Kansas City native Bayley Brooks, a spring 2017 Park Hill High School graduate, has been named a University of Missouri-Kansas City Trustees’ Scholar.
+Orlando Quintana, a spring 2017 Oak Park High School graduate, has been named a University of Missouri-Kansas City Trustees’ Scholar.

-When Brooks begins studying civil engineering at UMKC in the fall, she will receive a scholarship valued at $60,000 over four years.
-Her award is supported by the UMKC Board of Trustees, the founder of the scholarship program.
+When Quintana enters the mechanical engineering program at UMKC, he will receive a scholarship valued at $60,000 over four years.
+His award is supported by the UMKC Board of Trustees, the founder of the scholarship program.

 To qualify as Trustees’ Scholars, students must meet at least two of the following three criteria: score a minimum ACT Composite of 30, rank in the top five percent of the graduating class, or have a cumulative grade point average of 3.5 or more in a 17-class core curriculum.
 Trustees’ Scholars must enroll full time, be seeking an undergraduate degree and commit to living on campus for the first two years.